What is the Rose Cut Diamond? November 16, 2021 – Posted in: Jewelry Blog

 What is a Rose Cut Diamond?

-A rose cut diamond has a flat bottom, with no pavilion, and a domed top containing only 24 facets.
+A rose cut diamond is just a regular diamond that has a flat bottom instead of a pavilion, and a domed top that contains only 24 facets.
 This lack of a pavilion means the cut also lacks the optical properties of a more complex cut which incorporates more than twice the facets and a deep pavilion.

 The rose cut, like the old mine cut, harkens back to gentler times when the shock-factor in design was still several decades – or centuries – away.
 It may be this, which allows the cut to live on.